 What are cover crops?

-They’re legumes and grasses that provide fast-growing ground cover to amend and improve the soil.
+Examples of cover crops include: red and sweet clover, peas, buckwheat, oats, rye, and what.
 Here in New Hampshire, once we harvest and clean an area out, we often plant winter rye.

 Why plant cover crops?

 Plant in the late summer or early fall (after harvest) in northern areas and any time in the South.

 In most regions, it’s best to plant right after harvest.
 The cover crops need 4 weeks before a fall frost to get established.
 Buckwheat can be planted earlier in areas that have already have been harvested.
 In the spring, you pull, cut, or till under the cover crops.